JSY-Ben/ExamSubs/README.md

 ![ScreenshotOfApp](https://github.com/user-attachments/assets/7c2a07ef-3b3a-4811-98c7-a3bf7c71e8e1)

 ExamSubs is a lightweight PHP/MySQL web portal for managing exam submissions for an education institution.
-Students can upload required files through a simple form, while staff can define exams, collect submissions, and review uploaded materials from a dedicated dashboard.
+Students can upload required files through a simple form, while staff can define exams, including what files and file types are expected to be submitted, collect submissions, and review uploaded materials from a dedicated dashboard.
 The system keeps uploads organised by exam and submission to make retrieval and auditing straightforward.

 ## Setup